 Upon completion of this course, you should be able to:

-Chelsey McIntyre, PharmD, is a clinical editor for Natural Medicines, a clinical reference database focused on natural products and alternative therapies.
+Chelsey McIntyre, PharmD, is a clinical pharmacist who specializes in drug information, literature analysis, and medical writing.
 She earned her Bachelor of Science degree in Genetics from the University of California, Davis.
 She then went on to complete her PharmD at Creighton University, followed by a clinical residency at the Children’s Hospital of Philadelphia (CHOP).
-Dr. McIntyre held the position of Clinical Drug Information and Policy Development Pharmacist at CHOP until her move to Washington state in 2017.
-Since that time, she has worked with the Natural Medicines database at TRC Healthcare.
-Her professional interests include provider and patient education, as well as the application of evidence-based research to patient care, particularly in patients with chronic conditions.
+Dr. McIntyre held the position of Drug Information and Policy Development Pharmacist at CHOP until her move to Washington state in 2017, after which she spent the next six years as a clinical editor for Natural Medicines, a clinical reference database focused on natural products and alternative therapies.
+She continues to create rigorous professional analysis and patient education materials for various publications while also practicing as a hospital pharmacist.
+Her professional interests include provider and patient education, as well as the application of evidence-based research to patient care.

 Contributing faculty, Chelsey McIntyre, PharmD, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.